shenyeah/sunlit/README.md

 ### leaf billowing

+- created a leaf billowing effect using small amounts of rotate and scale
-- to add a bit more dynamism, i
+- to add a bit more dynamism, i used svg filters and the lesser known `feTurbulence` and `feDisplacementMap` tags to add a higher octave of noise to billow individual leaves

 ```html
   <div id="leaves">